 A disabled former Marine who becomes part of the Avatar Program after his twin brother is killed.
 His military background helps the Na'vi warriors relate to him.

 Backup Twin: What kicks off the film.
 Jake is on Pandora because his deceased brother was involved in the Avatar Program, but now that he's dead, only his genetically identical twin can use his Na'vi body.

-Specifically, a Call Back to the Navi belief that every member of their clan is born twice.
+Becoming the Mask: The last line you hear is his narration "I can't be late to my own party.
+After all, it's my birthday."
+He means he will be joined to his Avatar permanently.
+This a Call Back to the Navi belief that every member of their clan is born twice.
 The second time is when they join the clan.
 Jake's second birth was permanently swapping bodies, as well as becoming a full member of the clan.

 Jake's departed twin's name was Tom, or Thomas, which means "the twin."

 Sully is also meaningful, regarding the human actions on Pandora.

 Messianic Archetype: Jake uses a legend he heard to tame a dragon and become this in Na'vi eyes.
 It's implied that this is what all the previous "messiahs" did as well: They knew they needed to unite their people, so instead of sitting around waiting for their goddess to do it for them, they did the one thing they knew would get everyone's attention.